benshimonz/V1/README.md

 Anything on the right of an **'L'** is **latent**: It won't be part of the answer, though it still must have an assignment.

-- 'L' may appear just before a relationship, a path, or a quantifier (excluding a quantifier at the start of the pattern)
+- An 'L' may appear just before a relationship, a path, or a quantifier (excluding a quantifier at the start of the pattern)
-- 'L' may not appear right on an 'L', an 'X' or an '↛'
+- An 'L' may not appear right on an 'L', an 'X' or an '↛'
-- 'L' may not appear right of a '0' quantifier
+- An 'L' may not appear right of a '0' quantifier
-- 'L' may not appear right of a "relationships = 0", "paths = 0" or "→ = 0" aggregate condition
+- An 'L' may not appear right of a "relationships = 0", "paths = 0" or "→ = 0" aggregate condition

 Here are two examples: